GS7271/GDP_Rankings_v_Income_Groups/Unit6CaseStudy_Tidying.md

 ## 12         GRD  178                        Grenada     767
 ## 13         KNA  178            St. Kitts and Nevis     767
 ```

-###2.
+##III.
+Q&A Section

+Note: Question 1, which will be addressed in a later section

+####Question 2.
 Sort the data frame in ascending order by GDP rank (so United States is last).
 What is the 13th country in the resulting data frame?
 *The 13th country is St. Kitts and Nevis with a GDP of $ 767 million USD.*

-Let's move on to the educational data set.
+The Education Statistics data set provides the Income Group required for further analysis and the Country Code is used to link it with the GDP data frame.

 ```r